 📜 1980s – Early Experiments

-Audio Branding: Walter Werzowa composed the famous five‑note “bong” in 1994, one of the most recognizable sounds in tech.
+The Jingle: Composer Walter Werzowa created the famous five-note "bong" in 1994—one of the most recognizable sounds in technology history.

-Co‑op Advertising: Intel subsidized PC makers’ ads if they featured the logo.
+The Co-op Model: Intel subsidized PC makers' advertising costs if they featured the Intel Inside logo.
 By 1992, over 500 OEMs participated.
+Intel's visibility exploded.

-Impact: Consumer awareness of Intel processors jumped from 24% to 80% in one year.
+The Impact: Consumer awareness of Intel processors jumped from 24% to 80% in just one year.
+The campaign created demand pull—consumers started asking for Intel, forcing PC makers to feature the brand.

 🎭 2000s – Creativity and Celebrity